 Once inside, it’s thankfully a lot easier to navigate.
 Like the IKEA of museums, the Museum of London has a one-way layout that takes you on a chronological journey from London’s prehistoric beginnings right up to the modern day.
 There are free gallery tours every day, but everything’s so well set-out that it’s easy to make your own way round, too.
 Here’s what you can expect…

 Covering a modest time span of 450,000BC – 50 AD, the museum’s opening gallery is crammed with ancient archeological finds, including intact neolithic pottery, Iron Age chariot wheels, skeletons, weapons, and the 200,000 year-old jaw of a local London mammoth.

 2) Roman London

 What did the Romans do for us?
 Well, they founded the city of Londinium as we know it, bridged the Thames, developed it into a major trading port, and helped it become the biggest city in Britain (it didn’t reach that size again for another thousand years).
-And in this gallery you can see ancient Roman graffiti, tombstones, statues, gold coins and the sculpted centrepiece of the ancient temple of Mithras found buried under Blitz rubble, now restored beneath the Bloomberg Arcade in Bank.
+And in this gallery you can see ancient Roman graffiti, tombstones, statues, hoards of gold coins and the sculpted centrepiece of the ancient temple of Mithras found buried under Blitz rubble, now restored beneath the Bloomberg Arcade in Bank.